 Any financial aid that you are granted is automatically applied to your tuition and fees.
-Any monies that are remaining after tuition and fees are paid will be sent to the Bookstore approximately 10 days prior to the semester start date.
+Any monies that are remaining after tuition and fees are paid will be available to use for Bookstore purchases approximately 10 days prior to the semester start date.
 Anything you purchase in the bookstore will automatically be deducted from your award amount.

 For Federal Grants & Loans, the award amount shown on your award letter is the amount you will receive and is based on full-time enrollment (12 credit hours or more).
 Attending less than 12 credit hours will decrease your Grants & Loans award amount.
 Please click here to view the Pell Grant Award Schedule.
 This information will help you determine your Pell Grant amount based on your enrollment status.